pupal-deep-learning/PuPal-Beta/README.md

 python pupal-webcam.py
 ```

-Your webcam devices will be listed and you will be asked to selected and introduce your webcam device numner.
+Your webcam devices will be listed and you will be asked to selected and introduce the device number you want to use.
-Typically it will be 0, but if you have more than one webcam selected the one you prefer 0 or 1.
+Typically it will be 0 for built-in webcams, but if you have more than one webcam selected between 0 or 1.

-It will also give you an option to save the results into text file which you can use to analysise the results.
+It will also give you an option to save the results into a text file which you can use to analyse the results.

 Selected the best distance and position from the webcam so that proper measurements can be recorded.

-The webcam video will be visible as well as the predicton and ratios being measured.
-That will help you to select the best webcam position and show what the app is measuring.
+The webcam live video will be visible as well as the predictons and ratios being calculated.
+This will help you to select the best webcam position and distance and show you what the app is measuring.

 **Pre-Recorded Video**